Toronto College of Dental Hygiene & Auxiliaries Information and FAQs

 There are 182 students that are accepted into the dental hygiene program offered at the TCDHA.

-When the students participate in the theory portion of the program, the students are split into two groups of 65 students.
-However, whenever there is a clinical or hands on component, the students are split up into smaller groups.
+When the students participate in a clinical or hands on component, the students are split up into smaller groups.

 In the client clinic there are 1 Instructors for 6 students

 Yes, TCDHA accepts students from all across Canada.
 TCDHA understands that there is a lot of planning involved with attending the dental hygiene program away from home.
 The admission staff will assist the applicant throughout the entire process until arrival to the College.

-The Toronto College of Dental Hygiene and Auxiliaries Inc. has a total of 69 dental ops / chairs, 14 of them with x- rays.
-At the college we also have a digital panoramic x-ray machine.
+The Toronto College of Dental Hygiene and Auxiliaries Inc. has a total of 121 dental ops / chairs, 18 of them with x- rays.
+At the college we also have 3 digital panoramic x-ray machine.

 This allows each student to gain access to their own dental chair.